imrafaelmerino/JIO/README.md

 ```

-Because _now()_ returns a different value each time it's called and therefore is not a pure function, `a` and `b` are
+Because _now()_ returns a different value each time it's called and therefore is not a pure function, the following
-different instants.
-Doing the following refactoring would change completely the meaning of the program (and still your
+refactoring would change completely the meaning of the program (and still your favourite IDE suggests you to do it at
-favourite IDE suggests you to do it at times!):
+times!):

 ```code